langdon/summit-2015-lab-15812/labs/chapter3.md

         docker build -t mariadb mariadb/
         docker build -t wordpress wordpress/

-1. If the build does not return `Successfully built <image_id>` the resolve the issue and build again.
+1. If the build does not return `Successfully built <image_id>` resolve the issue and build again.
 Once successful, list the images.

         docker images